opipari/DeepRobWeb/projects/project1.md

         - To avoid experiencing Colab usage limits, save and close your notebooks once finished working.

 4. <b>Submit your implementation for Autograder feedback</b>
     - Once you have implemented a portion of the required features, you may submit your work for feedback from the Autograder.
-To receive feedback, download your `*.ipynb` and `*.py` files then upload them to the [Project 1 Autograder](https://autograder.io/web/project/1953){:target="_blank"}.
+To receive feedback, download your `*.ipynb` and `*.py` files then upload them to the [Project 1 Autograder](https://autograder.io/web/project/1953){: target="_blank" rel="noopener noreferrer"}.
 You may submit to the Autograder for feedback up to 2 times per day.

 5. <b>Download final implementation</b>
     - After implementing all features, <b>save your work</b> and download the completed `*.ipynb` and `*.py` files.
     - The last cell of the `linear_classifier.ipynb` notebook will generate a `uniqueid_umid_P1.zip` file.
 The zip file should include `knn.ipynb`, `knn.py`, `linear_classifier.ipynb`, `linear_classifier.py`, `svm_best_model.pt`, and `softmax_best_model.pt` for this assignment.

 6. <b>Submit your python and notebook files for grading</b>
-    - Upload your files to the [Autograder](https://autograder.io/web/project/1953){:target="_blank"} for grading consideration.
+    - Upload your files to the [Autograder](https://autograder.io/web/project/1953){: target="_blank" rel="noopener noreferrer"} for grading consideration.
 Your highest score will be used for final grades.

 ## Deadline